pmean/build-website/text/08/TypeIII-08.md

 > the world.
 There are only two of course, so if you believe otherwise,
 > you are making\...no wait, there really are three types of errors
 > after all, so a Type III error is not really an error\...no wait, now
 > there are only two types of errors after all.
-I\'m confused.
+I'm confused.
 >
 > There is no official definition of a Type III error.
 It generally is
 > used in a humorous context to point out that statisticians are capable